Household garbage collection is conducted weekly.

 - Please have Town-issued rollcarts curbside by 7:00am with handles facing the house.

 - Please keep carts a safe distance away from any obstructions.

 - The time of day that your garbage is picked-up is not a set time.

-- Containers must be removed within 12 hours of collection.
+- Rollcarts must be removed within 12 hours of collection.

-- Cardboard boxes - please break down boxes and place them inside a roll cart – these can also be recycled;
+- Cardboard boxes - please break down boxes and place them inside a roll cart – these can also be recycled

-- Please do not place landscape or construction materials in your container; we will not be able to collect your garbage because it can potentially damage our trucks and it must be disposed of separately at the landfill
+- Please do not place landscape or construction materials in your cart; we will not be able to collect your garbage because it can potentially damage our trucks and it must be disposed of separately at the landfill

 Proper Disposal of Prescription Drugs

-The State Department of Health and Environmental Control (SCDHEC) has issued new guidelines regarding the proper disposal of prescription drugs.
-In an effort to prevent water pollution, prescriptions should not be flushed down the toilet.
-When the drugs get to the sewer treatment plant they cannot (yet) be filtered out.
+The South Carolina Department of Health and Environmental Control (SCDHEC) has issued new guidelines regarding the proper disposal of prescription drugs.
+To prevent water pollution, prescriptions should not be flushed down the toilet.
+When the drugs get to the sewer treatment plant they cannot be fully filtered out.
 After the plant cleans the waste, the water is discharged out into the ocean - the prescription drugs are flushed out as well.
-Scientists are finding high levels of drugs in the water and in marine animals.
+Scientists are finding high levels of drugs in the water and marine animals.

 Please take your prescription drugs to a "Take-Back" site near you.
 There is one located at the Town Hall Police Department: 100 Ann Edwards Lane, Mt.
 Pleasant, SC 29464